 Even successful small businesses can have problems if they misunderstand the rules around the tax that they need to pay.
-Modern business taxation can be very complicated and it is not surprising that so many companies get something wrong – but doing so can lead to a large tax bill down the line and potentially even a fine for making the mistake.
+The system of taxation in the UK is very complicated and it is not surprising that so many businesses get something wrong – but doing so can lead to a large tax bill down the line and potentially even a fine for making the mistake.

 It is important then, to do your research beforehand and get real insight into the taxes you need to pay.
-Some small businesses function as sole traders and others as limited companies, so we will always try to provide insight into both positions.
-This will help you to understand you tax obligations regardless of the way your business is set up.
+Some small businesses function as sole traders and others as limited companies; we will always try to provide insight into both positions.
+This will help you to understand your tax obligations regardless of the way your business is set up.
 So here are the most important types of taxation that every small business needs to know about and understand.

-We’ll start with one that isn’t technically a tax – although it is money that has to be made to the government, so it is effectively a tax, it just isn’t officially described as such.
-If you are operating as a sole trader then you will pay two different sorts of national insurance (NI) and the process can seem a little complex.
+We’ll start with one that isn’t technically a tax – although it is money that has to be paid to the government, so it is effectively a tax, it just isn’t officially described as such.
+If you are operating as a sole trader then you will pay two different sorts of National Insurance (NI) and the process can seem a little complex.

-It is different if you are business is a limited company and you pay yourself a salary.
-If the company pays you more than £162.01 per week you are required to deduct Class 1 employee’s NI from your wages.
-The company then pays the Class 1 Employer’s NI on your salary.
+It is different if your business is a limited company and you pay yourself a salary.
+If the company pays you more than (2021 / 2022) £184 per week you are required to deduct Class 1 employee’s NI from your wages.
+The company will also incur Class 1 Employer’s NI on your salary.
 Both the employees and employers National Insurance are paid to HMRC along with any income tax deducted from your salary.

 Income tax is another problem area for business owners.
-It is relatively simple if you are a sole trader and you don’t have another job: you will pay income tax on your business’ profit as soon as it exceeds your personal allowance of £11,850.
+It is relatively simple if you are a sole trader and you don’t have another job; you will pay income tax on your business’ profit as soon as it exceeds your personal allowance of £12,570 (2021 / 2022).

-If your business is a limited company you would need to be income tax on any salary or dividends that are given to you by the company – of course this depends entirely on what you pay yourself.
+If your business is a limited company you would need to pay income tax on any salary or dividends that are given to you by the company – of course, this depends entirely on what you pay yourself.
 As an individual paying income tax on your salary (in this case to your own company) the business deducts it from your salary under the PAYE scheme.

-You might think of VAT as something that only individuals pay, before it is a relevant tax for businesses too.
-Whether your company is a sole trader, a partnership, an LLP or a limited company, making VAT sales of more than £85,000 per year requires you to register the company for VAT.
-VAT is charged at a standard rate of 20 per cent, but there is also a reduced rate of 5 per cent on some goods and services.
+You might think of VAT as something that only individuals pay, but it is a relevant tax for businesses too.
+Whether your company is a sole trader, a partnership, an LLP, or a limited company, making sales of more than £85,000 per year requires you to register the company for VAT.
+VAT is usually charged at a standard rate of 20 percent, but there are some exceptions.

-This is another aspect of business tax that can depend entirely on your circumstances. for example, if you run your business for a commercial space or an office then you will be required to pay business rates such as council tax.
+This is another aspect of business tax that can depend entirely on your circumstances.
+For example, if you run your business from a commercial space or an office then you may be required to pay business rates such as council tax.
 However, if you are a sole trader who works from home you will not usually need to pay these sorts of business rates unless you have a dedicated business space and routinely bring clients to your home.
 If you do more than work from home it is worth contacting your local council to see if business rates would apply to you.